The USS Liberty wreck dive site has put north Bali, and in particular the small village of Tulamben, firmly on the diving map.

-However, one site on the north coast has put north Bali, and in particular the small village of Tulamben, firmly on the diving map.
-The wreck of the USAT Liberty Glo attracts divers from all over the island - some on day trips from the south, others staying in Tulamben itself - all drawn to the site by the promise of a dive on what has to be one of Indonesia's best and most accessible wrecks.
+The wreck – correctly named the USAT Liberty – attracts divers from all over the island, some on day trips from the south, others staying in Tulamben itself, all drawn to the site by the promise of a dive on what has to be one of Indonesia's best and most accessible shipwrecks.

 A typical dive on the wreck starts with a Tulamben tradition – having your gear carried down to the beach by one of the ladies of the village collective.
 From there, it is a simple shore-entry from the pebble beach and then a short swim across black sand, more pebbles and a few small patches of reef before the stern is reached.
-The rudder is now missing but divers can swim through a gap where the it used to be, then along the hull past a series of portholes and towards the remains of the Liberty's upper decks.
-At around 20-27m lies some fallen superstructure with the stern gun still in place.
-Heading north, divers swim past a winch with steel cables at 25m, a collapsed bulkhead and the remains of the engine room where the shape of boilers and gears can still be made out beneath the coral and corrosion.
-Further still along the deeper section of the wreck lies more debris scattered on the sandy bottom at around 30m, plenty of wreckage with some incredible soft coral and even toilets and showers which can be investigated with care.
+The rudder is now missing but divers can swim through a gap where it used to be, then along the hull past a series of portholes and towards the remains of the Liberty's upper decks.
+At around 25-metres lies some fallen superstructure with the stern gun still in place.
+Heading north, divers swim past a winch with steel cables, a collapsed bulkhead and the remains of the engine room where the shape of boilers and gears can still be made out beneath the coral and corrosion.
+Further still along the deeper section of the wreck lies more debris scattered on the sandy bottom at around 30-metres, plenty of wreckage with some incredible soft coral and even toilets and showers which can be investigated with care.

-At the end of the wreck where the anchor chain can be seen lying on the sand at 30m.
-At this point, it is time to turn towards the shore and back around the shallow side of the bow section.
+At the end of the wreck, the anchor chain can be seen lying on the sand at 30-metres.
+From this point, it is time to turn towards the shore and back around the shallow side of the bow section.
 Here the hull has almost completely disappeared beneath a heavy covering of hard corals and sponges that hide much of the original surface.
 Divers then pass back across the break and can enter the hold, a 'room' filled with vertical columns – perfect for shooting natural light silhouettes of divers as they explore the large area.
 From here divers normally swim back towards the stern across the top of the wreck or cross to the shore side and swim along the hull.
 Both areas have prolific life with big black coral bushes, soft corals and hard corals and an incredible amount of fish life.

 For most visitors, it isn't the remains of the wreck itself that is the big attraction.
 Rather, it is the diversity of life that has been attracted to the site.
 Biologist estimate that over 400 species of fish make their home on the Liberty, with still more pelagic species as passing visitors – a huge number for such a small site.
 The combination of deep water close by, currents that provide a steady supply of food and the variety of different habitats around the area, means that everything from the tiniest pygmy seahorse, to giants such as Mola Mola have all been seen on the Liberty.
 And as well as actual diversity, it is the sheer numbers of fish that makes the site stand out from pretty much any other in Bali.